 The liabilities of the Company towards the Issuer are limited recourse obligations.
 If the funds received by the Company are insufficient to pay in full all principal and interest on the Subordinated Loan, the Issuer shall have no further claim against the Company in respect of any such unpaid amounts.

 Liquidity risk

 Matching maturities of assets and liabilities and related cash flows is fundamental to the management of the Company.
-This risk is addressed and mitigated by the availability of the Reserve Account Balance.
+This risk is addressed and mitigated by various credit enhancements granted by the Issuer.

 Limited Recourse